Bristol Neighbourhood Moving Guide: Planning Differences That Affect Time

 Higher density compresses space.
 Fewer kerbside gaps and busy entrances restrict van spots and stair or lift access, slowing turnover between trips and extending overall loading windows.

 They introduce fixed windows.
-Lift bookings, concierge sign-ins or loading bay time slots constrain start/finish options and create idle periods that lengthen the total move duration.
+Lift bookings, concierge sign-ins or loading bay time slots constrain start or finish options and create idle periods that lengthen the total move duration.

 They compress arrival windows.
 School-run queues and commuter peaks reduce route predictability, pushing arrival later and squeezing loading time before restrictions or bay bookings expire.